 Streaming & Torrenting

 Buffered is a definitely no-go for fans of Netflix or BBC iPlayer.
-We couldn’t access either during our tests and a lack of city-level servers means that you can’t use trial-and-error to find one that works to access the popular services.
+While we could watch US Netflix on occasion, it wasn’t very reliable and we couldn’t access BBC iPlayer at all.
+A lack of city-level servers means that you can’t use trial-and-error to find one that works to access the popular services.
 You can read our VPN recommendations for streaming here.

 Encryption & Security